snimu/guarantees/README.md

 Currently doesn't work with nested functions (defined inside of other callables).
 This will be fixed at some point.

-The package consists of three decorators and two functions, as well as two `Exception`s.
+The package consists of three decorators and two functions, as well as two `Exceptions`.
 All are explained below.